How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts

 Yale University Manuscripts and ArchivesParticipants in the Milgram experiment.

-Some other findings from the Milgram Experiment:
+Here are some other findings from the Milgram experiment:

 • When instructions to shock are given by phone, rather than having the authority figure physically present in the room, compliance dropped to 20.5 percent, and many “compliant” subjects were actually cheating; they would skip shocks and pretend to have thrown the switch when they hadn’t.